quachtina96/mtPipeline/README.txt

 =====OUTPUTS:======
 IN THE COHORT DIRECTORY (e.g. ID18)
 - directory for each SAMPLE (e.g. ID18_Father, ID18_Mother, ID18_Proband)
+- "VCF" directory
+	- "tables" directory (holds copy of each sample's assembly-table.txt)
-- "VCF" directory that contains a VCF for each sample & the combined VCF (Proband, Mother, Father order)
+	- a VCF for each sample (<sampleName>_VCF.vcf)
+	- combined.vcf (output of combineVCF.sh; Father, Mother, Proband order)
+	- completed.vcf (output of completeVCF.py; Father, Mother, Proband order; no missing info)
+	- ordered.vcf (FINAL VCF OUTPUT of completeVCF.py; Proband, Mother, Father order.)
 - log.txt (the outputs of each script called in the pipeline is written to the log for easier debugging)

 IN EACH SAMPLE DIRECTORY (e.g. ID18_Proband)